JonPhoenix/my-scribe-buddy/Test-README.md

-# Project Test
+# Super Test

   ## Description
-    This is a test to generate a README file
+    This the second test to generate a ReadMe file

   ## Table of Contents
   - [Installation](#installation)